Updated August 2020

 - Do you follow, subscribe to or use them, or others?
 If so why?
 If not, why not?

 - Have you started investing following their advice or education?
 If not, why not?

-- Love to get your feedback (email me) or leave a comment (below) on who you use, anyone we’ve listed, or anyone we haven’t listed.
+- Love to get your feedback, email me or leave a comment (below) about advisers you use, anyone we’ve listed, or anyone we haven’t listed.

 30 Day Challenge Blog overview:

 Day 2 – Where the Bloody Hell Are You?!
 Assessing your current financial situation.